CodeYellowBV/marionette-busy/README.md

 # marionette-busy

-A simple behavior to toggle a busy message to the user.
+A simple behavior to show a busy message to the user.

 ## Usage